RetroCraft/problems/index.md

 home: yes
 ---

-This is an open archive of study materrial from my being a Waterloo and Laurier CS/BBA student.
+This is an open archive of study material from my being a Waterloo and Laurier CS/BBA student.
 If you find it useful and want me to endure more pain in 1B, consider sending me a <s>coffee</s> bubble tea: